igamenovoer/embroidery-quant/project-idea.md

 - consider ios/android compatibility if not hurting the features, otherwise just make it for PC.
 - provides a download option, to allow the processed image to be downloaded to local disk
 - the whole app will be hosted in github pages
+- prefer to use the cutting-edge latest algorithms

 ### Input
 - the user uploads an image